lgor360/catgameGTK/README.md

 #### create .desktop file

-you can also create a .desktop file for app! just create org.Igor360.catgameGTK.desktop and paste this intro file:
+you also need to create a .desktop file for app! just create org.Igor360.catgameGTK.desktop and paste this intro file:

 ```
 [Desktop Entry]